SysKitTeam/docs-point/governance-and-automation/privacy-review/monitor-privacy-review.md

 Open the Privacy Review by clicking the **View Details** button.
 Here you can find:
 * **Basic Privacy Review information (1)**
-    * Date when the Metadata Review was requested
+    * Date when the Privacy Review was requested
     * Due date
     * Progress - number of workspaces where the review was completed next to the total number of workspaces included in the review
     * Any comment that was left when requesting the review